 As with so many aspects of modern life, there’s an overwhelming choice to consider here.
 It’s ironic, isn’t it, how when we have more and more options it sometimes makes life harder instead of easier?
 Well, we’re here to help you work it out.

-Typically, for iGaming, you’ll find that there’s the debit card option such as Maestro, the credit card option such as Visa, and the prepaid card option such as Paysafecard.
+Typically, for iGaming, you’ll find that there’s the debit card option such as Maestro, Mastercard and Visa, and the prepaid card option such as Paysafecard.
 The nice thing about prepaid cards is that you don’t have to have a bank account to use them.
 If you don’t like to use your bank account directly for online transactions then prepaid cards are a good alternative.
 Then, in addition to all of those options, you’ll find that some casinos also accept cryptocurrencies such as Bitcoin and e-wallets such as PayPal.

-When it comes to using credit and debit cards, the iGaming world is a lot like anywhere else these days—Visa and Mastercard are the big names, with Maestro also being a popular option.
-The thing to remember, however, is that the most popular method isn’t always the best one for you.
+As of 14th April 2020, UK players are not able to make credit card payments at online casinos.
+This new measure, introduced by the Gambling Commission, is designed to protect vulnerable players.
+When it comes to using debit cards however, the iGaming world is a lot like anywhere else these days—Visa and Mastercard are the big names, with Maestro also being a popular option.
+The thing to remember is that the most popular method isn’t always the best one for you.
 It’s good to figure out what your particular requirements are and go from there.
 We’ll get into how to pick the best method in a bit more detail later on.

 Cryptocurrencies are still something that a lot of gamers aren’t all that familiar with just yet.
 We’re simply not as accustomed to using them as we are to using good old pounds, dollars or euros.
 However, cryptocurrencies are, nonetheless, growing in popularity.
 Since iGaming is a very forward-thinking sort of activity and industry—always keen to incorporate the latest tech to enhance the gaming experience—it pairs up very well with cryptocurrencies.